AZITHROMYCIN- azithromycin injection, powder, lyophilized, for solution

 These highlights do not include all the information needed to use Azithromycin safely and effectively.
 See full prescribing information for Azithromycin.

-AZITHROMYCIN for Injection, for intravenous infusion only
+AZITHROMYCIN for injection, for intravenous use

 Initial U.S. Approval: 2009